Watford 2-1 Burnley

 Niang, signed on loan from AC Milan last month, then crossed for Troy Deeney to head his third goal in four matches.

-The winger then guided in Holebas' left-wing cross with a fine header just before half-time.
+The winger guided in Holebas' left-wing cross with a fine header to make it 2-0 just before half-time.

 Ashley Barnes gave Burnley hope by scoring a penalty with 12 minutes left after Sebastian Prodl handled Joey Barton's shot - but they could not equalise.